SanjeevKumar-DEV/Weather/README.md

 --You can search by city name.
 --All historical searches are saved in local storage --You can get forecast display for next 5 days
+--UV Index Colour coding displays severity of the index.

 ![image](https://user-images.githubusercontent.com/93074312/148211300-2a00ecb7-8a7b-4c9a-977b-784b435889d5.png)